unraid/docs/docs/unraid-os/manual/shares.md

 referring to this functionality and not necessarily to the pool name.

 Unraid includes an application called **mover** that is used in conjunction with User Shares.
-It's behavior controlled by the "Use Cache for new files" setting under each User Share.
+It's behavior is controlled by the "Use Cache for new files" setting under each User Share.
 The way these different settings operate is as follows

 - **Yes**: Write new files to the cache as long as the free space on the cache is above the _Minimum free space_ value.
 If the free space